Canoeing, kayaking and paddleboarding

 You will need to carry proof of your British Canoeing membership with you when you paddle in the Broads, such as your digital or physical membership card.
 Broads Authority Rangers may ask to see this when you are on the water.

 Although canoeing, kayaking and paddleboarding are very accessible sports, it is important you take some time to understand the rules of the river and how to be safe on the water.

 A great resource to help you paddle safely and responsibly is the new Paddler's Code website.
 We suggest that all new paddlers read and familiarise themselves with the information provided.
 Some of our other favourite tips which are specific to the Broads can be found below:

 Wear a buoyancy aid if you are canoeing, kayaking or paddleboarding

 No matter how experienced you think you are in the water, falling in can present many dangers to those who are taking part in paddlesports and a buoyancy aid will always help to keep you safer!
-If you are stand-up paddleboarding, consider whether you need a leash (tether) and check whether it is appropriate for the type of paddling you will be doing.
+If you are stand-up paddleboarding, you should also wear a tether or leash too.

 Stick to the right hand side of the river at all times unless it is unsafe to do so

 River traffic is always required to stay to the right hand side of the channel (unless it is unsafe to do so) and paddle craft are no exceptions to this.
 If you are being overtaken on the left, please ensure you stay right until the vessel has passed.
 Please do not congregate in the middle of the channel, particularly if you are in a group.